From the dawn of Christian history, Baptism and Confirmation have been very closely associated.

 Reprinted by permission of The Catholic Faith.
 The Catholic Faith is published bi-monthly and may be ordered from Ignatius Press, P.O.
 Box 591090, San Francisco, CA 94159-1090.
 1-800-651-1531.

 Fr.
 John A. Hardon, S.J.
 (1914-2000) was a tireless apostle of the Catholic faith.
-The author of over twenty-five books including Spiritual Life in the Modern World, Catholic Prayer Book, The Catholic Catechism, Modern Catholic Dictionary, Pocket Catholic Dictionary, Pocket Catholi Catechism, Q & A Catholic Catechism, Treasury of Catholic Wisdom, Catholic Lifetime Reading Plan and many other Catholic books and hundreds of articles, Father Hardon was a close associate and advisor of Pope Paul VI, Pope John Paul II, and Mother Teresa and the Missionaries of Charity.
-Order Father Hardon's home study courses here.Copyright © 1998 TheCatholicFaith
+The author of over twenty-five books including Spiritual Life in the Modern World, Catholic Prayer Book, The Catholic Catechism, Modern Catholic Dictionary, Pocket Catholic Dictionary, Pocket Catholi Catechism, Q & A Catholic Catechism, Treasury of Catholic Wisdom, Catholic Lifetime Reading Plan and hundreds of articles, Father Hardon was a close associate and advisor of Pope Paul VI, Pope John Paul II, and Mother Teresa and the Missionaries of Charity.
+Read articles or hear tapes, etc. of Father Hardon here.Copyright © 1998 TheCatholicFaith

 back to top